-Through this Capital Strategy elected members and other stakeholders will see how future capital expenditure, capital financing and treasury management activities will contribute to the provision of services, together with a summary of how associated risks are managed and the implications for future financial sustainability.
-It also highlights the governance framework required to ensure the Strategy is delivered.
+Through this Capital Strategy elected members will see how future capital expenditure, capital financing and treasury management activities will contribute to the provision of services, together with a summary of how associated risks are managed and the implications for future financial sustainability.
+It will highlight the governance framework required to ensure the Strategy is delivered.

-ECONOMIC BACKGROUND
+B. ECONOMIC BACKGROUND

 It is important to set out the external environment in which Carmarthenshire County Council is currently operating.
 One of the key factors that impact directly on the capital programme is the reduced revenue funding for local government.
-Owing to the pressure on public finances, the funds allocated to this council to run its services from the Welsh Government's is substantially lower than in recent years.
-Carmarthenshire will continue to identify, plan, fund and implement long term in non-current assets in order to help the council deliver departmental strategies and wider plans.
+Due to the pressure on public finances, the Welsh Government's budget is substantially lower than it was in 2010.
+The Welsh Government's budget in 2019-20 will be 5% lower in real terms than in 2010-11.
+This is the equivalent of £800m less to spend on public services in Wales.